qzydustin/qzydustin.github.io/_posts/2022-07-08-time-complexity-of-recursive-algorithm.md

 ---
 layout: post
-title: Time Complexity of Recursive Algorithms
+title: Time Complexity of Recursive Algorithm
 date: 2022-07-08 22:19:45 -0700
-category: Algorithm
+category: Academic
 ---

-Let us to use an easy example question to explain the time complexity of rescusive algorithms.
+Let us use an easy example question to explain the time complexity of recursive algorithms.

 ## Question: Calculate the nth power of x

 ## Solution 1

-The most straightforward way to solve this is use a loop.
+The most straightforward way to solve this is to use a loop.

 ```java
 int function(int x, int n){